arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 * The 'Internet Protocol (IP)' defines the addresses to guide messaging routes.

 * A distinct feature of Modbus TCP concerns how it maintains data integrity.
-With Modbus TCP wrapping the primary data frame inside a TCP frame, the conventional Modbus checksum is not considered.
+The conventional Modbus checksum is not considered, with Modbus TCP wrapping the primary data frame inside a TCP frame.
 Instead, the Ethernet TCP/IP layer's checksum technique vouches for data integrity.

 * Modbus over TCP/IP complies with TCP/IP networking norms on Ethernet, with Modbus messaging service as its data intermediary.
 The standard connectivity involves Modbus TCP/IP Client and Server devices.
 Additionally, interconnections can be achieved via routers, gateways, or bridges, crafting a TCP/IP network.